samumist/adapt-contrib-boxmenu/README.md

 Remove the `boxmenu.less` from your theme if you built your theme from the `adapt-contrib-vanilla` theme.

-Add a background color or background image to the `body` tag.
+Add a background colour or background image to the `body` tag.